-The Corsac typically inhabits steppes, semi-deserts and deserts, avoiding mountains, forested areas and dense bush.
-In the western part of the range they occur in low-grass steppe, avoiding dense and tall grass steppes.
+The Corsac typically inhabits grassland steppes, semi-deserts and deserts, avoiding mountains, forested areas and dense vegetation.
+In the western part of the range, Corsacs occur in low-grass steppe, avoiding dense and tall grass steppes.
 In Kaspyi Sea region the steppes and tarragon-cereal semi-deserts are favoured.
 It also occurs in fixed-sand habitats (Nogaiskaya Steppe).
-In Volgo-Ural watershed the Corsac inhabits most usual habitats, but prefers semi-deserts.
+In the Volgo-Ural watershed the Corsac inhabits most usual habitats, but prefers semi-deserts.
 To the east of the Ural Mountains, the species inhabits steppes and in favourable years occurs even in forested steppes.
-In Kazakhstan typical habitats are low grass steppes and semi-deserts, often inhabiting low hills, but avoiding low mountains.
+In Mongolia and Kazakhstan typical habitats are low grass steppes and semi-deserts, often inhabiting low hills, but avoiding low mountains.
 In Middle-Asia it inhabits semi-deserts and ephemeral-deserts, avoiding drifting sands.
-One limiting factor is snow height in winter, and this species avoids areas where the depth of snow exceeds 150 mm, preferring areas where the snow is either shallower or highly compressed.
+One limiting factor is snow height in winter, and this species has been reported to avoid areas where the depth of snow exceeds 150 mm, preferring areas where the snow is either shallower or highly compressed.

 Corsacs occupy home ranges that vary depending on landscape conditions.
 In Mongolia, home ranges averaged 6.5 km2 and ranged from 2.2 to 9.7 km2 seasonally among a radio-collared population.
 Home ranges elsewhere have been reported to vary from as small as 1 km2 to as large as 35-40 km2 (based on anecdotal reports and observations).
 Home ranges typically include a mix of steppe, semi-desert, and desert habitats.